ackirby88/CS107/C-Basics/C-3-CDataTypes.md

 **<details><summary>3.
 Qualifier `restrict` (C only)</summary>**
 <p>

-In the C programming language, `restrict` is a keyword that can be used in pointer declarations.
-By adding this type qualifier, a programmer hints to the compiler that for the lifetime of the pointer, only the pointer itself or a value directly derived from it (such as pointer + 1) will be used to access the object to which it points.
+- `restrict` is a keyword used in pointer declarations: hints to the compiler that for the lifetime of the pointer, only the pointer itself or a value directly derived from it (such as pointer + 1) will be used to access the object to which it points.

-`restrict` limits the effects of pointer aliasing, aiding optimizations.
+- `restrict` limits the effects of pointer aliasing, aiding optimizations.
 If the declaration of intent is not followed and the object is accessed by an independent pointer, this will result in undefined behavior.

 If the compiler knows that there is only one pointer to a memory block, it can produce better optimized code.
 For instance:
 ```C